kxmyk/kxmyk/README.md

 <img height="200" src="https://media.tenor.com/TQ3Jul8r2DwAAAAC/anime-boy.gif"/>

-My name is Kamil Lukasiuk and im aspiring fullstack web developer <br> Currently on a third year of an IT course on uni
+My name is Kamil and I am a junior fullstack web developer <br> Currently on a third year of an IT course on AHE university

-- 🔭 I’m currently working on:
-  Ecommerce App in Java/Spring Boot and Angular
 - 🌱 I’m currently learning:
-  Java and Angular
+  Devops and Cloud Engineering basics
 - 👯 I’m looking to collaborate on:
   Anything really!
 Im opened and enthusiastic about any new experience that will make me a better developer
 - 🤠 In the free time I like to hit the gym, play games, and watch anime